Jebbly/Software-Rasterizer/README.md

 ./tests
 ```

+## Possible To-Do

+The Renderer class is a bit of a God class at the moment.
+It'd be more flexible to work with if the Controller, Model, and Camera classes were separated from the class and managed independently (perhaps using a Scene class to store Models and a Camera).

+It might also be interesting to implement some basic physics or collision detection and an audio library, to see how easily a simple game can be created.

 ## Credit

 This project was created by Jeffrey Liu, Paymon Sadat, and Chase Hari as part of UIUC's CS128 final project.